 There are many ways to get out on the ocean in Victoria, most of them affordable.
 You can rent a paddleboard or kayak (usually about $20 an hour) or wade in at Willows or Spiral Beach, both just a 10-minute drive from downtown.
 If you’re eager to feel the rumble of a boat engine beneath you, you can always catch the water taxi, which costs just $6 and will take you from place to place throughout the Inner and Upper Harbours.

-4. The Problem: You bypassed the Vancouver Aquarium, but would still love to see some aquatic wildlife.
+4. Despite bypassing the Vancouver Aquarium, you’d still love to see some aquatic wildlife.

 The Solution: Hit Fisherman’s Wharf